cseufert/hamle/README.md

   * Escape & with \&, ] with \], etc
 * CSS Like Class and ID, with or without element (eg `.myclass`, `P.quote`, `A#home`, `#content.cols.two` )
   * DIVs are assumed if no html tag is specified
-  * There is no specific order to the id and class
+  * There is no specific order to the id and class, however the name, if specified must be first
 * All variable substitiution is PHP like, starts with $ (`$title`, `$text`, `{$_THIS[-1]->title}`, etc)
   * `{$...}` over `$...` are required when accessing array/object.
   * Scope History